michaelkeeling/saturn2018-growing-great-software-designers-workshop/README.md

 ## Position Papers

 To attend the workshop, participants must submit a position paper.
 There is no set length, but in the past papers have been between 2-8 pages.
+[Here are some questions and topics to inspire your paper](questions.md)

 # About SATURN